 "Dark, bushes, underpass.
-Not a freeway entrance or exit, just the road under a highway.
-I followed him to work and home, both were no good, took the next logical step, someplace in between."
+Not a freeway entrance or exit, just the road under a highway."

 Katya has never been in Yugoslavia, the email address leads no place.
 The likelihood of anyone putting together Valeria with Brin's death is zero.

 Penny, "Slick work, messy, but he's dead and that's what the client wanted, didn't specify dead and pretty.
 Since it's the girlfriend's dad, dead and ugly probably suits him fine.
 They've kept her out of the news, bunch of piranha circling Brin's mansion.
 She's probably back home and I don't think the press knows where dad lives.
-I guess the lawyers will sort out who gets what, Brin has a mom and dad living, a sister someplace."
+Lawyers will sort out who gets what, Brin has a mom and dad living, a sister someplace."

 Katya, "Good payday, lucky for us girl has rich daddy."